worktheclock/replit.github.io/Teams/privacyFAQs.md

 **Can students under 13 use Repl.it in compliance with COPPA?**

 With Teams for Education, students under 13 can use Repl.it in compliance with COPPA.
 As noted above, we do not ask students (including students under 13) to provide personal information during sign up and we do not allow them to post in our public forums.
-The only COPPA-covered personal information we collect from students under 13 is Log Information and, as noted above, we only use that information to provide services for the school and otherwise support the internal operations of our Service.
-Because the only COPPA-covered personal information we collect is Log Information and we only use that information to support the internal operations of our Service, “verifiable parental consent” is not required for students to use our Service.
+The only COPPA-covered personal information we collect from students under 13 is Log Information and, as noted above, we only use that information to provide services for the school and otherwise support the internal operations of our service.
+“Verifiable parental consent” is not required for students to use our service because the only COPPA-covered personal information we collect is Log Information, and we only use that information to support the internal operations of our service.

 In addition, consistent with COPPA, we do not disclose student data to third parties other than our own subprocessors, and we implement appropriate measures to protect students’ information.

 **Can Repl.it be used in compliance with FERPA?**

-When we contract with schools to use Teams for Education, we do not collect information about students that can be used to identify or contact them, such as a name and email address from students.
-We only collect student’s Log Information (as defined in our [privacy policy](https://repl.it/site/privacy)) and use this limited data for the purposes for which it was provided to us, that is, to perform services for the school and support our internal operations.
+When we contract with schools to use Teams for Education, we do not collect information about students that can be used to identify or contact them, such as a name and email address.
+We only collect student’s Log Information (as defined in our [privacy policy](https://repl.it/site/privacy)) and use this limited data for the purposes for which it was provided to us; that is, to perform services for the school and support our internal operations.
 We do not disclose data to third parties other than our own subprocessors.

-**What other privacy regulations and security frameworks is Replit compliant with?**
+**What other privacy regulations and security frameworks is Repl.it compliant with?**

 This list is **not exhaustive** and we will continue to update it over time, however, we have reviewed and are compliant with the following privacy regulations:
 - [New York Education Law 2-D](https://www.nysenate.gov/legislation/laws/EDN/2-D)